-Rate the extent to which you believe the Psy.D. in Counseling Psychology program has prepared you for the following program aims and competencies using this scale: 1=Student's performance is well below the expected level for this competency.
-2=Student's performance is somewhat below the expected level for this competency.
+Self-Evaluation of Program Aims and Competencies Rate the extent to which you believe the Psy.D. in Counseling Psychology program h as p rep are d yo ou for the following program aims and competencies using this scale: 1=Student's performance is well below the expected level for this competency.
+2=Student's performance is somewhat below the expected level for this competenc y.
 3=Student's performance is average for this competency.
-1=Student's performance is well below the expected level for this competency.
-2=Student's performance is somewhat below the expected level for this competency.
-2=Student's performance is somewhat below the expected level for this competency.
-2=Student's performance is somewhat below the expected level for this competency.
 4=Student's performance is above average for this competency.
 5=Student's performance is exceptional for this competency.
 1 2 3 4 5 Aim 1.
-Prepared with the foundational knowledge in psychology which will enable them to continue their training in counseling psychology and the ethical practice of health service psychology as early-career professionals.
+Prepared with the foundational knowledge in psychology which will enable the m to) continue their training in counseling psychology and the ethical practice of health s erv ice psychology as early-career professionals.
 Competency 1.a Students will acquire and apply knowledge of affective, biological, cognitive, developmental, and social bases of behavior in the ethical practice of health service psychology.
 Competency 1.b.
 Students will acquire and apply knowledge and skills related to legal, professional, and ethical standards in all professional activities.
 Aim 2.
-Proficient at providing ethically-sound professional services anchored in science and integrating research and practice.
-Competency 2.a Students will be proficient as science-informed practitioners in conducting professional psychological assessment and intervention services, integrating evidence-based research into practice.
-Competency 2.b Students will be able to evaluate client outcomes in order to improve treatment effectiveness, demonstrate effective communication and interpersonal skills, know their limitations as treatment providers, and seek supervision and consultation as appropriate for the delivery of ethical and effective services.
-Competency 2.c Students will be able to critically evaluate and conduct psychological research with the goal of contributing knowledge to the field of health service psychology.
-Aim 3.
-Proficient in addressing individual and cultural differences while engaged in professional psychological practice, and demonstrating a commitment to social justice. poj ono 10 grada prada do ana a jado do a Competency 3.a Students will recognize their own attitudes and biases and demonstrate knowledge, awareness, and skills when working with diverse clients including, but not limited to, age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status.
+Proficient at providing ethically-sound professional services anchored in sci enc e ar nd integrating research and practice.
+CIIC c ai ıu Competency 2.a Students will be proficient as science-informed practitioners in \neg conducting professional psychological assessment and intervention services, integrating evidence-based research into practice.
+Competency 2.b Students will be able to evaluate client outcomes in order to improve treatment effectiveness, demonstrate effective communication and interpersonal skills, know their limitations as treatment providers, and seek supervision and consultation as appropriate for the delivery of ethical and effective services. \dashv Competency 2.c Students will be able to critically evaluate and conduct psychological research with the goal of contributing knowledge to the field of health service psychology. .
+C .
+1 Aim 3.
+Proficient in addressing individual and cultural differences while engaged in ı pr ores SSIOI ıaı psychological practice, and demonstrating a commitment to social justice.
+Competency 3.a Students will recognize their own attitudes and biases and demonstrate knowledge, awareness, and skills when working with diverse clients including, but not limited to, age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status.
 Competency 3.b.
 Students will develop knowledge, awareness, and skills in providing multiculturally sensitive and ethically-sound supervision and consultation.

 Competency 3.c Able to demonstrate a commitment to social justice as reflected in a range of professional activities.